 - Suspiciously Similar Substitute: "Seagull" swipes the bassline from "Taxman" by The Beatles; "Chelsea Girl" nicks the guitar melody from "Ticket to Ride".

 - Textless Album Cover: Nowhere, depending on the printing.
-Some earlier, rarer prints have the album and band name on it; nearly all vinyl copies have that.
+Some earlier, rarer prints have the album and band name on it; nearly all vinyl copies do.